-‘Missing Richard Simmons:’ Close Friend Of Guru Creates Podcast To Seek Answers
+‘Missing Richard Simmons:’ Podcast Created By Close Friend Of Guru Seeks Answers

 “I do think something’s going on.
 I don’t know what it is [and] I don’t want to get grim here, [but] I’m hoping everything’s great.”

-Although just three episodes deep at the time of this posting, the fervor around the details of the Missing Richard Simmons podcast has caused it to jump to the top of the iTunes downloads charts, as WXYZ-Detroit states, with its fill-to-the-brim questions and hypotheses regarding the energetic entertainment personality’s current whereabouts and frame of mind.
+Although just three episodes deep at the time of this posting, the fervor around the details of the Missing Richard Simmons podcast has caused it to jump to the top of the iTunes downloads charts, as WXYZ-Detroit states, and is filled to the brim with questions and hypotheses regarding the energetic entertainment personality’s current whereabouts and frame of mind.

 “Some of them are pretty basic,” Taberski further shared with KPPC Radio, “[such as], did things happen before he disappeared that may have sent him into a bit of a depression?
 We explore that and end up going down a lot of different roads.
 It really takes a lot of twists and turns and it’s still ongoing.
 We [still] don’t know the answer of why Richard Simmons would ghost the world.”